nbeaver/custom-units/readme.rst

 =====================

 `GNU units`_ is a command-line unit calculator.
-It is a tool with a long history, dating back to the early days of Unix.
+It is a tool with a long history, dating back to the `early versions of Unix`_.
 It lets you do things like checking to see if room-temperature hydrogen gas `can be treated classically`_ (it can)::